absolutebunk/absolutebunk/README.md

 - 👋 Hey-o!
 I’m @absolutebunk
 - 👀 I ignore that which cannot run from the terminal
 - 🌱 I’m currently exploring the depths of OCCT and Vulkan
-- 💞️ I’m wish to collaborate on the interface of geometry and music
+- 💞️ I wish to collaborate on the interface of geometry and music
-- 📫 I can be difficult to reach
+- 📫 @absolutebunk:matrix.org